Peter Karran: Career

 Karran worked as a joiner.
 He stood for election in Middle in the 1981 Manx general election but was not elected.
 In 1985 he contested a by-election in Middle and was elected, becoming the youngest ever elected Member in the House of Keys.
 In the 1986 general election, Karran contested Onchan and was elected.
 He repeated his success in Onchan in general elections in 1986, 1991, 1996, 2001, 2006 and 2011.
 He has been very popular ever since, topping the Onchan polls at most elections.
 (In 2006 he received more votes than any other candidate for the Keys: partly because Onchan was one of the few three-seat constituencies and so there were more votes available.)

 He was a Manx Labour Party member (and one of their two MHKs) but left the party in 2004.
 In August 2006 he founded the Liberal Vannin Party (LVP) and became its first leader.
 From 2011 to 2012 Karran served as the Minister of Education and Children under Allan Bell; however he was removed from the position for opposing the position of the Council of Ministers on the film industry.

 In February 2014, Karran renounced the leadership of the LVP in favour of Kate Beecroft MHK.
 Karran said that it "was time for a change".

 Around April 2016, Karran announced he would be standing down from the Keys after 31 years in Manx politics.

+In August 2026, Karran announced he would be making a return to Manx politics and stood in the 2026 Manx General Election as a candidate for Onchan.